Patronicity Resources Logo

 Marquette, Michigan; $56,369 Crowdfunded; $50,000 Matched; 256 Patrons

 The project created eight play zones for all ages and abilities including a quiet zone, toddler zone, and many traditional playscapes including climbing, swinging, and spinning zones.
-By reaching their goal, the project received a matching grant from the PSCP crowdgranting program, a partnership with the MEDC.
+By reaching its goal, the project received a matching grant from the PSCP crowdgranting program, a partnership with the MEDC.

 MacArthur Park: Clinton River Project